If you are bringing your class to us

 - show any symptoms within 7 days prior to attending

-- are living with an individual who has shown symptoms within 14 days before the date of their attendance (they should be self-isolating as per government guidelines)
+- are living with an individual who has shown symptoms within 10 days before the date of their attendance (unless they have a negative PCR test)

-If your class has to isolate because a member tests positive for COVID-19 we will offer you a credit note or a transfer to another day.
+If your class has to isolate because a member tests positive for COVID-19, and you have informed us before 5pm on the day prior to your visit, we will offer you a credit note or a transfer to another day.

 Additional kit on the day